Vault Gatekeeper

 default: memory

-.
+Usage store must be one of memory or vault.
 To enable high availability, you must use a strongly consistent store.
 The store is where Gatekeeper stores information about tasks it has already given tokens to.

 --usage-store-vault-path